Jane Holland

-Jane Holland (born 17 November 1966 in Ilford, London) is an English poet, novelist and astrologer.
-She won an Eric Gregory Award from the Society of Authors for her poetry in 1996 and her YA novel Witchstruck, written as Victoria Lamb, won the Romantic Novelists' Association's Young Adult Romantic Novel of the Year Award for 2013.
-Her sister is the novelist, actress and singer Sarah Holland.
+Jane Holland (born 17 November 1966) is an English poet and novelist.
+She won an Eric Gregory Award from the Society of Authors for her poetry in 1996 and her young adult novel Witchstruck, written as Victoria Lamb, won the Romantic Novelists' Association's Young Adult Romantic Novel of the Year Award for 2013.
+Her sister is the novelist and actress Sarah Holland.
 She also writes commercial fiction under various pseudonyms, including Betty Walker, JJ Holland, Victoria Lamb, Elizabeth Moss, Beth Good and Hannah Coates.